mev9669/sample-html5-geolocation/README.md

 License Information Follows
 ---------------------------
+* abstract.txt
+* app.json
+* config.xml
+* dist-calculator.js
+* geocanvasradar.js
+* icon.png
 * index.html
-* geocanvasradar.js
+* screenshot.png

-Copyright (c) 2012, Intel Corporation
+Copyright (c) 2012, Intel Corporation.
+All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: